wisp-forest/docs/docs/accessories/developer/rendering_api.md

 To link a given item to a specific `AccessoryRenderer` you will need to register such within the `AccessoriesRendererRegistry` class.
 By **default** all accessory items that have no renderer registered will get the `DefaultAccessoryRenderer` which attempts to render the block/item on the player in a position where the slot is located on the entity.

 !!! info "Default Accessory Rendering Behavior"
-    All default slots have implemented renderers for such but new slots will need to implement their own using the `DefaultAccessoryRenderer#registerHelper` method.
+    All default slots have default renderers, but new slots will need to implement these on their own using the `DefaultAccessoryRenderer#registerHelper` method.
 More about the `DefaultAccessoryRenderer` can be found below.

-If you need a simple item rendering for your accessory than you could look at `SimpleAccessoryRenderer` as such requires you to just override the `align` method to transform the rendering to specific location on the entity.
+If you need simple item rendering for your Accessory, then you could look at `SimpleAccessoryRenderer`.
+It provides a `align` method, which lets you transform the rendering to your desired location on the entity.

 ## Transformation Methods